kubeflow/examples/digit_recognition/README.md

 Kfp version used for testing can be installed as `pip install kfp==1.8.11`

-# Section 1: kfp pipeline
+# Section 1: Kfp Pipeline

-## kubeflow lightweight component method
+## Kubeflow lightweight component method
 Here, a python function is created to carry out a certain task and the python function is passed inside kfp component method`create_component_from_func`.

 ## Kubeflow pipelines
 Kubeflow pipelines connect each components according to how they were passed and creates a pipeline.
 The kfp `dsl.pipeline` method was used to create a pipeline function.
-The kkfp component method `InputPath` and `OutputPath` was used to pass data amongst component.
+The kfp component method `InputPath` and `OutputPath` was used to pass data amongst component.

 Finally, the  `create_run_from_pipeline_func` was used to submit pipeline directly from pipeline function

-## To create pipeline on kfp
+## To create pipeline on Kfp
 1. Navigate to `data` directory, download compressed kaggle data and put your `training.zip` and `test.zip` data in the data folder.
    Also download `sample_sumbission.csv` and store in the data folder

-2. Open your setup kubeflow cluster and create a notebook server and connect to it.
+2. Open your Kubeflow Cluster, create a Notebook Server and connect to it.

 3. Clone this repo and navigate to this directory

-4. run the kfp-digit-recognizer notebook from start to finish
+4. run the digit-recognizer-kfp notebook from start to finish

 5. View run details immediately after submitting pipeline.